locuslab/deq/README.md

 DEQModel/
   models/
     trellisnets/
-      (2 files, one containing a TrellisNet LM and one containing its forward/backward DEQ operations) transformers/
+      (2 files, one containing a TrellisNet LM and one its for-/backward DEQ operations) transformers/
       (2 files for similar purposes as above) modules/